Peaches Christ

-Peaches Christ (stage name for Joshua Grannell) is an American underground drag performer, emcee, filmmaker, and actor.
+Peaches Christ (stage name for Joshua Grannell; born January 7, 1974) is an American underground drag performer, emcee, filmmaker, and actor.
 Peaches currently resides in San Francisco where her Backlash Production Company and Midnight Mass movie series are based.
 Grannell studied film at Penn State University, where his senior thesis film Jizzmopper: A Love Story, about a janitor at an adult video store, won the audience award at the annual Penn State Student Film Festival.
 Grannell developed the Peaches Christ character during the production of this film.

 Her Midnight Mass road-show and Short Film Retrospective have been on tour and appeared in Seattle, Berkeley, New York City, Brussels, Belgium, and Lausanne, Switzerland.

 On September 7, 2007, the San Francisco de Young Museum hosted a "Decade of Peaches Christ Retrospective" called Cattychism featuring artistic contributions inspired by Peaches.
 The event included ten years of costume design by long-time collaborator Tria Connell and ten years of graphic design by artist Chris Hatfield.

 Early life

-Joshua Grannell was born and raised in Maryland in a Roman Catholic family.
+Joshua Grannell was born on January 7, 1974, in Washington, DC. and raised in Annapolis, Maryland in a Roman Catholic family.
 He attended St. Mary's High School in Annapolis, and subsequently studied at Pennsylvania State University, where he earned a bachelor's degree in filmmaking.